 - 1.2 The Planning Practice Guidance sets out a methodology for the process as it applies to Local Plans but suggests that it may also be used for neighbourhood plans in a proportionate way.
 The process begins with a 'call for sites', which are then filtered using various criteria to test the suitability, availability and achievability of the sites.
 A sufficient number of sites that pass that test are then selected to fit with a housing target either set by the adopted Local Plan or provided by the local planning authority as an indicative figure to work to.
 In most cases, the process must dovetail with the parallel Sustainability Appraisal/Strategic Environmental Assessment (SA/SEA), which is one of those tests. - 1.3 Making housing site allocations in neighbourhood plans is not obligatory and can often be challenging.
 There are two main factors that have persuaded the PSG to make allocations.
 Firstly, the early community engagement work indicated that access to affordable housing would be a key objective.
 The town's very special historic and landscape character has constrained the supply of housing in recent years.
 Although it has a healthy stock of social and affordable rented properties, the 'Right to Buy' continues to deplete this stock and house prices are still significantly higher than most other parts of Wiltshire.
-When scarce brownfield sites do become available, they do not always deliver affordable homes. - 1.4 Secondly, the PSG considers it vital that the MANP secures the development management benefits of the plan-led system in a period before the adoption of the new Wiltshire Local Plan.
+When scarce brownfield sites do become available, they too rarely deliver affordable homes. - 1.4 Secondly, the PSG considers it vital that the MANP secures the development management benefits of the plan-led system in a period before the adoption of the new Wiltshire Local Plan.
 That Plan will cover the period to 2036, whereas the existing Wiltshire Core Strategy only runs to 2026 and the five year supply of housing land in the county may be fragile in the meantime.
-To secure those benefits, the MANP must allocate two or more housing sites and provide for a total quantum of housing that meets or exceeds the indicative housing figure provided by WC. - 1.5 The assessment process comprises three stages.
+To secure those benefits, the MANP must allocate two or more housing sites and provide for a total quantum of housing that meets or exceeds the indicative housing figure provided by WC. - 1.5 The assessment process has comprised three stages.
 The first stage generated a schedule of potential development sites through a 'call for sites' exercise.
 The second stage disqualified sites that do not adjoin the defined Marlborough development boundary.
-This is justified on the basis that the whole area lies within the North Wessex Downs AONB area and so the landscape is especially sensitive to development. - 1.6 The third stage comprises five distinct tests: - SA/SEA - AONB - Community benefits - Community opinion - Viability opinion
+This is justified on the basis that the whole area lies within the North Wessex Downs AONB area and so the landscape is especially sensitive to development. - 1.6 The third stage has comprised five distinct tests: - SA/SEA - AONB effects - Community benefits - Community opinion - Viability

-1.7 For all but the end of Stage 3, Preshute Parish Council was a partner in the project and a larger Barton Dene site was assessed.
-Its decision to withdraw in July 2020 required a late revision but this has been satisfactorily accommodated.
-This draft version of the report is published alongside the Pre-Submission Neighbourhood Plan and draft SA report for consultation by the end of 2020.
-A final version will take into account the representations made on all three documents and will form part of the submission documentation.
+1.7 For all but the end of Stage 3, Preshute Parish Council was a partner in the project and a larger Barton Dene site extending into its Parish to the north of the town was assessed.
+The decision of that Parish Council to withdraw from the project in July 2020 required a further iteration to this process as the MANP cannot allocate land for development outside the designated area.
+This final version of the report is published as part of the submission documents, including the final SA report.